kyledross/SenseHatWeatherAlerter/WARP.md

 ## Logging

 The application logs all events, errors, and debug information to `weather_alerter.log` in the project directory.
-This file is created automatically on first run and appends new log entries on each execution.
+The log file automatically rotates when it reaches 5MB, keeping up to 3 backup files (maximum ~20MB total storage).

 **Log Levels:**
 - **INFO**: Normal operations (startup, display initialization, configuration changes)